ggujangi/ggu.system.ui/README.md

   </application>
   ```
 - #### Setting `WindowManager` flags
-  - When you set `WindowManager` flags, the flags remain in effect unless your app clears them.
+  - When you set `WindowManager` flags, the flags remain in effect unless your app clears them
   - You can use `FLAG_LAYOUT_IN_SCREEN` to set your activity layout to use the same screen area that's available when you've enabled `FLAG_FULL_SCREEN`
   <br/>